skittleson/DoCodeThatMatters/src/content/blog/microsoft-rant.md

 - I use the proxy to split internet traffic - work stuff goes through corp VPN, everything else direct
 - No more OneDrive - I use the web version, git, or my knowledge management system

 Would I do anything differently?
 Maybe not have spent so much time optimizing Windows when all of work systems deploy to linux container in production anyways.
-The ecosystem lock-in is real.
+The ecosystem lock‑in is real.
 Once you're in, it's hard to get out.
-But with some creativity and a custom code, you can make mixed-OS workflows work for you.
+But with some creativity and a custom code, you can make mixed‑OS workflows work for you.

+## Work VPN Conflicts

+I use a full‑tunnel work VPN, which can be problematic for development.
+NPM, NuGet, and pip can be extremely slow because all traffic is forced through the corporate network.
+SSL certificates can also be an issue: with a full VPN, an intermediate certificate is installed and becomes part of the chain.
+I’m not a TLS expert, but it can cause headaches.

+Companies may not even like proxies installed on the PC or allow them in general use.
+Route tables and routing traffic become interesting.
+I use a proxy in two different ways depending on the use case.
+I’ve been using an HTTPS proxy for over a year.
+It solved a few major issues for me.
+In the age of WireGuard and Tailscale, you might wonder why I still use it.

+## Conclusion

+- **Keep it simple.** A single, lightweight proxy can solve a lot of headaches without the bloat of a full VPN client.
+- **Don’t over‑optimize.** I spent a lot of time tweaking Windows, but the real win was the Linux side.
+Focus on the part that actually matters to you.
+- **Document early.** The notes you keep for yourself become the next blog post.
+I’m still adding to this file, and that’s why it’s a living document.
+- **Stay curious.** The tech landscape changes fast.
+What worked for me last year might be obsolete next year, so keep experimenting.

+Bottom line: if you’re juggling a corporate VPN and a personal workflow, a transparent forward proxy is a surprisingly powerful tool.
+It keeps your traffic private, gives you remote access to home services, and lets you sidestep the slowdowns of a full‑tunnel VPN.
+Give it a shot and see how it changes your day‑to‑day dev life.